ministryofjustice/hmpps-digital-prison-reporting-frontend/README.md

 ## Packaging

-Packaging for both NPM and GitHub Pages is done by Gulp:
+Packaging for both NPM and GitHub Pages is done by esbuild:

-- `gulp build:package`: This builds the NPM package, which is also used as sources for the Test Application.
+- `npm run package`: This builds the NPM package, which is also used as sources for the Test Application.
-- `gulp build:docs`: This compiles the markdown in `docs` into HTML for GitHub Pages.
+- `npm run docs`: This compiles the markdown in `docs` into HTML for GitHub Pages.

 Both tasks use the `package` directory.